Dynamical Inflation Stimulated Cogenesis: Neutrino Mass

 The heavy mass scale $\tilde{y} \langle \Phi \rangle$ must be comparable to the reheating temperature for successful leptogenesis as well as production of dark matter (see section~\ref{sec:lepto}).
-Therefore it will $\sim$ TeV.
-If the neutrino Yukawa couplings $Y$ are $\mathcal{O}(1)$, then, in order to get the observed neutrino masses, we need the soft mass $\mu \sim 1 - 100$ eV, which is sufficiently low that it will not affect the inflationary dynamics.
-In our benchmarks discussed below, $\mu$ will be somewhat larger and the Yukawa couplings to the neutrinos smaller than $\mathcal{O}(1)$.
+Therefore it will be $\sim$ TeV.
+If the neutrino Yukawa couplings are small, then, in order to get the observed neutrino masses, we need larger soft mass $\mu$ and vice versa.
+In our benchmarks we will use $Y\langle H \rangle \sim 10^{-3}$ GeV and thus require $\mu \sim 0.1$ GeV, which is small enough not to affect the inflationary dynamics.
+The $\nu$ states will have a small mixing with the $\psi_1$ states which is of order $\sim Y\langle H \rangle / (\tilde{y}\langle \Phi \rangle)$.

 Even with the simplified parameterization we have chosen, all the neutrino flavour structure can be encoded in $Y$, the Yukawa couplings of the SM neutrinos to the $\chi$'s.
 As there are two $\chi$ states after integrating out those at $y \langle\Phi \rangle$, there will still be three different mass eigenvalues.
 We leave a complete analysis of the neutrino flavour sector to future work.